August 29, 2025 (9mo ago) — last updated May 24, 2026 (2d ago)

 Why finding purpose feels so hard

-Asking “What am I meant to do?” is deeply human and harder in a noisy world of expectations.
+Asking “What am I meant to do?” is deeply human, and it’s harder in a noisy world of expectations.
 Advice to “follow your passion” often increases pressure rather than clarity.
-Purpose is usually built by aligning who you are with what you do.
+Purpose usually grows when you align who you are with what you do.
+Surveys show younger adults report lower levels of flourishing than older cohorts, highlighting how many people struggle to find meaning today1.

 A practical framework: Dan Millman’s life-path system

-How the system helps
+How this system helps

 • Identifies innate strengths and recurring challenges